Industry Insights:

 Source: All Medical Journal (2025)Cybersecurity Vulnerabilities: Certain Patient Monitors

-Source: FDA (2024)Wiper Attack Reported on MedTech Firm Stryker
+Source: FDAWiper Attack Reported on MedTech Firm Stryker

 Source: Krebs on Security (2026)Federal Concerns Over Foreign-Made Medical Devices